charmoniumQ/execution-description/se4rs/main.md

 According to the RDF/XML specification, This imports several other vocabularies behind a namespace.
 E.g., `rdf:type` refers to `type` in the `rdf` namespace, which points to `http://www.w3.org/1999/02/22-rdf-syntax-ns#`.
-XML tags with no namespace are resolved within the default namespace, which is our proposed execution-descriptoin vocabulary.
+XML tags with no namespace are resolved within the default namespace, which is our proposed execution-description vocabulary.

 ## ... of a list of commands ...